giraffe-fsharp/Giraffe/README.md

 If you intend to add or change an existing `HttpHandler` then please update the `README.md` file to reflect these changes there as well.
 If applicable unit tests must be added or updated and the project must successfully build before a pull request can be accepted.

-### Submit a pull request against develop
+### Submit a pull request against master

-The `develop` branch is the main and only branch which should be used for all pull requests.
-A merge into `develop` means that your changes are scheduled to go live with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).
+The `master` branch is the main and only branch which should be used for all pull requests.
+A merge into `master` means that your changes are scheduled to go live with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).

 Only pull requests which pass all build checks and comply with the general coding guidelines can be approved.

 If you have any further questions please let me know.

-You can file an [issue on GitHub](https://github.com/giraffe-fsharp/Giraffe/issues/new) or contact me via [https://dusted.codes/about](https://dusted.codes/about).
+You can file an [issue on GitHub](https://github.com/giraffe-fsharp/Giraffe/issues/new), start a [discussion on GitHub](https://github.com/giraffe-fsharp/Giraffe/discussions), or contact me via [https://dusted.codes/about](https://dusted.codes/about).

-## Nightly builds and NuGet feed
+## NuGet feed

 All official release packages are published to the official and public NuGet feed.

-Nightly builds (builds from the `develop` branch) produce unofficial pre-release packages which can be pulled from the [project's NuGet feed on GitHub](https://github.com/orgs/giraffe-fsharp/packages).

-These packages are being tagged with the Workflow's run number as the package version.

-All other builds, such as builds triggered by pull requests produce a NuGet package which can be downloaded as an artifact from the individual GitHub action.
+Builds triggered by pull requests produce a NuGet package which can be downloaded as an artifact from the individual GitHub action.

 ## Blog posts